Graham-Cat/Log-Tower-Generator/walkthrough/03_pattern_finding.md

 ```

-If one looks at these tabs in terms of $G_n$ "groups," (i.e., terms enclosed in parentheses staring with a $G_n$ term) it's obvious that all groups with the same derivative order are identical except for their Pascal weighting and the derivative order of $F_n$ by which they are multiplied.
+If one looks at these tabs in terms of $G_n$ "groups" (i.e., terms enclosed in parentheses staring with a $G_n$ term), it's obvious that all groups with the same derivative order are identical except for their Pascal weighting and the derivative order of $F_n$ by which they are multiplied.

 Now defining these groups is easy.
 Since we're in the home stretch, it's time to name names.

-Each one of these $G_n$ groups is the definition of $\Gamma_n$.
+Each one of these $G_n$ groups is the definition of $\Gamma_n$:

 $$ \Gamma_0 = G $$